 This letter will confirm our agreement with you and Hero to retain in strict confidence all information conveyed to us by you or the Company regarding this matter (including all notes, analyses, compilations, studies, interpretations or other documents prepared by you or your representatives which contain, reflect or are based upon, in whole or in part, the information conveyed to us by you or the Company), unless such information (i) is already in our possession, (ii) was or becomes available to the public from a source other than us or as a result of your failure to comply with the provisions of this letter, (iii) is required to be disclosed by law, advance written notice of which is provided to the Company (and then only to the extent required to be disclosed by law) or (iv) becomes available to us on a nonconfidential basis from a source other than you or your representatives, provided that such other source is not in violation of any other obligation of confidentiality or nonuse.
 We will use such information only in connection with our consideration of whether to purchase Hero and will not otherwise use it in our business or disclose it to others, except that we shall have the right to communicate the information to such of our directors, officers, employees (if any), and agents (including our attorneys, accountants, consultants, lenders, and similar advisors) who are required by their duties to have knowledge thereof, provided that each such person is informed that such information is strictly confidential and subject to this agreement and agrees not to disclose or use such information except as provided herein.
 We hereby agree that we will be liable for any breach of this agreement by our directors, officers, employees, and agents.

-We agree not to initiate, contact, or engage in discussions with any employee, customer, supplier or equity holder of the Company without the prior written consent of you or Hero.
-We agree not to directly or indirectly solicit for employment, or hire, any employees of the Company, other than through a public general advertisement the purpose of which is not to directly or indirectly solicit for employment any employees of the Company, without the written consent of Hero for a period of four years from the date of this agreement.
+We agree not to initiate, contact, or engage in discussions regarding this project with any employee, customer, supplier or equity holder of the Company without the prior written consent of you or Hero.
+We agree not to directly or indirectly solicit for employment, or hire, any employees of the Company, other than through a public general advertisement the purpose of which is not to directly or indirectly solicit for employment any employees of the Company, without the written consent of Hero for a period of two years from the date of this agreement.

 We agree that, without prior written consent of Hero, we will not disclose to any other person that we have received information regarding Hero, that we are in discussions or negotiations with you and Hero as to a possible sale of or any other transaction involving the Company, or that Hero is considering a possible sale of or any other transaction involving the Company.
 We also agree that neither Hero nor DSP will be obligated to pay any fees on our behalf to any broker, finders, or other parties claiming to represent us in this transaction.
 Without limiting the generality of the nondisclosure agreements contained herein, it is further understood that we are strictly prohibited by this agreement from acting as a broker or an agent using any of the confidential information provided to us.